dougtoppin/aws-stepfunctions-local/README.md

 * make run - run a local state machine execution using the input in the Makefile, the server will also output log data

+It can be helpful to do the run in a separate terminal so that log output from the server can be seen more easily.

 Example
 ```
 $ make run
-# need the arn of the existing maching
+# get the arn of the existing machine
 # start an execution
-# get the results of the most reecent execution
+# get the results of the most recent execution
-"\"World\""
+"{\"json2\":\"json2data\",\"inputpath2\":{\"json2\":\"json2data\"}}"
 ```

+In the window where the server is running you should see the log output for the execution.
+This will include each state in the execution with input and output like you would see when looking at the console.

+In the window where the *make run* is performed the output from the execution will appear.
+This should reflect the path processing performed on the intput passed in to the execution.

 * make update - update the definition of an existing local state machine using the sf1.json definition

 Example